Right hemisphere brain damage: Outcome

 It appears as though individuals with right hemisphere damage maintain their real world knowledge and their mental scripts of what the world is like and what to expect from common scenarios, they just can't translate it when they see it.
 Despite this, right hemisphere damage can lead to deficits in discourse abilities, including difficulty with interpretation of abstract language, making inferences, and understanding nonverbal cues.
 In particular, individuals with right hemisphere damage struggle with the skilled use of context to interpret and express ideas.
-A study of five participants with right hemisphere damage found that participants’ ability to orally interpret metaphors was statistically significantly improved following a five-week structured training intervention.
-The training program included five phases focused on facilitating the use of word meanings and semantic associations to increase participants’ understanding of metaphors.
-Another study of three participants found that a contextual stimulation treatment increased participants’ ability to efficiently activate distantly associated meanings and to suppress contextually inappropriate meanings.
+A study of five participants with right hemisphere damage found that participants' ability to orally interpret metaphors was statistically significantly improved following a five-week structured training intervention.
+The training program included five phases focused on facilitating the use of word meanings and semantic associations to increase participants' understanding of metaphors.
+Another study of three participants found that a contextual stimulation treatment increased participants' ability to efficiently activate distantly associated meanings and to suppress contextually inappropriate meanings.
 Again, additional research is needed to replicate and extend results, but the emerging literature represents a small step toward evidence-based treatments for right hemisphere damage.

+Prosody and Cognitive Rehabilitation

+According to Ferré et al. (2011), recent studies and research emphasize that at least 50%–78% of individuals with right hemisphere damage (RHD) also exhibit deficits in discourse, pragmatics, and lexical semantics, not just prosody.
+Issues with prosody, as mentioned earlier, include monotonous speech (i.e., reduced pitch variation), a lack of facial expression, and abnormal speech rate.
+On the receptive side, some individuals with RHD struggle with identifying emotional cues in speech, such as intended emotion or emphasis.

+Ferré et al. (2011) propose a structured approach for rehabilitating prosodic deficits in RHD with three main principles: